kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 It is also possible to have an audience which lacks a _minimum baseline_ of context, such that even with a quality interface, they are unable to meaningfully distinguish between items.

-The ideal audience, then, is a _large and diverse group of people with at least some domain knowledge_, able to make judgments on never-before-seen pairs after about 30 seconds of absorbing information
+The ideal audience, then, is a _large and diverse group of people with at least some domain knowledge_, able to make judgments on never-before-seen pairs after about 30 seconds of absorbing information.
 This group will be able to provide the most _net_ information, in terms of both _quantity_ and _quality_ of inputs.

 #### Audience Expectations